seemabhatta/datamind-ui/replit.md

 ## Overview

-DataMind is a modern web application that provides AI-powered data analytics through a dashboard-style interface with an integrated assistant sidebar.
-The platform features a three-column layout: navigation sidebar, main dashboard/studio area, and assistant chat panel.
-Users can explore visualizations in the dashboard view, work with data in the studio, create semantic data models from connected sources in the models section, and interact with AI agents through the right-side assistant panel with multiple modes (model, query, dashboard).
-Built as a full-stack application with real-time chat capabilities, it features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.
+DataMind is a comprehensive analytics platform that replicates and enhances CLI-based data analysis capabilities through a modern web interface.
+The platform provides AI-powered data analytics with natural language querying, semantic data modeling, and real-time visualization capabilities.
+Core functionality includes Snowflake connectivity, enhanced agent framework with function tools, SQL query generation and execution, automatic visualization creation, and dashboard management.
+Built as a full-stack application with SQLite database and real-time WebSocket communication, featuring React frontend with shadcn/ui components and Express.js backend with integrated Snowflake service.

 ## User Preferences